 On other hand, CertaPro has five expenses that offer at no additional charge.
 Also they have four charges that are substantially higher than the other painting franchises.
 Hence, CertaPro initial start-up cost is amongst the highest.

-Of the seven franchises, CertaPro has the highest fees attached to gross sales and onetime fees.
+Of all the franchises, CertaPro has the best brand recognition and that should be taken into account as a benefit.
+However, of the seven franchises, CertaPro has the highest fees attached to gross sales and one-time fees.

-Besides the unique initial fees, CertaPro has the highest expenses that are attached to gross sales.
+Besides the unique initial fees, CertaPro has the highest expenses attached to gross sales.

 Below is a chart that shows the high and low fees for a CertaPro Painting Franchise that grosses 1 million dollars compared to a Klappenberger & Son franchise.

-*Certapro charges a 12% fee for any jobs that are referred by the franchisor.
-In this example, an estimate of 0 – 10% of gross sales was projected to be from franchisor referrals.
+*Certapro charges a 12% fee for any franchisor-related jobs.
+In this example, an estimated 0 – 10% of gross sales were projected from franchisor referrals.

-Fresh Coat under-estimates start-up costs their franchise.
+Fresh Coat underestimates the start-up costs of its franchise.
 The allowances they give are substantially lower than other painting franchises.

-The two graphs below show where Fresh Coat Fees are either unaccounted for or unrealistic.
+The two graphs below show Fresh Coat Fees are either unaccounted for or unrealistic.